jaclass/Simple-and-Fast-Web-Server/README.md

 # Efficient CGI Implementation

-This project presents an optimized way to implement efficient concurrent CGI protocol.
+This project presents an optimized way to implement efficient concurrent CGI protocols.
 The seamless CGI protocol use a fork-and-execute model to fork an independent process, run the CGI scirpts, and redirect the STDOUT to the file descriptor of the accepted socket.
 The overhead of fork and exec will be significant when there are hundreds of concurrent CGI requests.

-Unlike [FastCGI](https://fastcgi-archives.github.io/FastCGI_A_High-Performance_Web_Server_Interface_FastCGI.html) protocol, which requires user to write persistent CGI script, any script written in C with a main() function can be used by server in this project.
+Unlike the [FastCGI](https://fastcgi-archives.github.io/FastCGI_A_High-Performance_Web_Server_Interface_FastCGI.html) protocol, which requires user to write persistent CGI script, any script written in C with a main() function can be used by server in this project.
 My implementation apply dynamic linking and prefork thread to achieve efficiency.
-The perfomance of my CGI implementation is evaluated against a baseline implementation using multi threads fork-and-execute model
+The perfomance of my CGI implementation is evaluated against a baseline implementation using multi-threads fork-and-execute model

 NOTE: This tiny project is only a demo, and it's not thoroughly tested.
 Do not use it in production without any further quality assurance!